The associated graded module of the test module filtration: Introduction

-The purpose of this note is to further illustrate that $F$-pure thresholds whose denominators are divisible by $p$ are special in the following sense.
-We call a finitely generated $R$-module $M$ endowed with a $p^{-1}$-linear map, i.e.\ an $R$-linear map $\kappa: F_\ast M \to M$ a Cartier module.
+One goal of this article is to further illustrate that $F$-pure thresholds whose denominators are divisible by $p$ are special in the following more general context: A finitely generated $R$-module $M$ endowed with an $R$-linear map $\kappa\colon F_\ast M \to M$ is called a Cartier module (cf.\ \cite{blicklep-etestideale}).
 One can associate to $M$ and $f \in R$ a test module filtration $\tau(M, f^\lambda)_{\lambda \geq 0}$ that has similar properties as in the case $M = R$.
-In particular, we can form the associated graded $Gr^\lambda M = \bigoplus_{\lambda > 0} \tau(M, f^{\lambda-\eps})/\tau(M, f^\lambda)$.
-In Section \ref{SectionNilpotenceAssGraded} we will attach a natural Cartier module structure to these summands and show that such a Cartier module is \emph{nilpotent} if and only if the denominator of $\lambda$ is divisible by $p$.
+In particular, we can form the associated graded module $\bigoplus_{\lambda > 0} Gr^\lambda M = \bigoplus_{\lambda > 0} \tau(M, f^{\lambda-\eps})/\tau(M, f^\lambda)$.
+In Section \ref{SectionNilpotenceAssGraded} we will attach a natural Cartier module structure to each direct summand and show that the Cartier module is \emph{nilpotent} if and only if the denominator of $\lambda$ is divisible by $p$.
 Here nilpotent means that some power of the structural map $\kappa$ acts as zero on the module.

 This notion of nilpotence is interesting for the following reason.
 Nilpotent Cartier modules form a Serre subcategory so that we may consider the attached localized category of Cartier crystals.
+Roughly speaking, this means killing all nilpotent Cartier modules and working up to nilpotence.
 This category is then equivalent (\cite{blickleboecklecartierfiniteness}) to the category of unit $R[F]$-modules of Emerton and Kisin (\cite{emertonkisinrhunitfcrys}) and anti-equivalent to the category of perverse constructible $\mathbb{F}_p$-sheaves on the \'etale site associated to $\Spec R$.

 The first main result that we obtain is